At the core of our business is the intention to realise the financial expectations of our clients.

 - How much money you want to invest, and whether you prefer to deposit a lump sum or to take out a monthly savings plan.

 - The investment costs.
 Different investment have different fees structures.
-Ask your financial advisor to explain this to you as well as the impact on your investment.
+Ask your financial adviser to explain this to you as well as the impact on your investment.

 - Flexibility.
 If you anticipate changing your contributions, selling the investment or switching to another investment, ensure the chosen investment can accommodate these changes.